How to buy Art (like a professional)

 Set a budget

-Unless you’re a person of significant means, it’s likely you have a budget.
-That’s not the worse idea as it forces you to be creative.
+Unless you’re a person of significant means, it’s likely you’ll have a budget.
+That’s not the worse idea as it forces you to be creative when you come to buy art.

 Whether you work on an annual, monthly or quarterly budget is completely up to you.
 However, always be willing to slightly blow your budget if a piece comes up for sale that really speaks to you.